Community Remedy was introduced in the Anti-Social Behaviour, Crime and Policing Act 2014.

 One of the options was targeted interventions.
 Targeted interventions can be used to assist the offender address any issues they may have to overcome.

-The Fairbridge Programme has been identified as one of these interventions.
-Fairbridge is a five day programme for 16 – 25 year olds.
-It offers one to one support and group activities to help young people stabilise their lives and build skills to move forward and plan for a better future.
+The programme offers one to one support and group activities.
+This helps young people stabilise their lives, build skills to move forward and plan for a better future.

 The aim of the programme as part of the Community Remedy process is to help young people understand and manage their behaviour to ensure re-offending does not take place in future.